HL7/cqf-measures/pages/measure-terminology-service.md

 3. SHALL support Quality Program (Library) read, by the server-defined id for the quality program library

 4. SHALL support Quality Program (Library) searches by:
-    1. SHALL url: Returning all versions of the quality program matching that url
+    1. url: Returning all versions of the quality program matching that url
-    2. SHALL version: Returning the quality program matching that version (can appear only in combination with a url search)
+    2. version: Returning the quality program matching that version (can appear only in combination with a url search)
-    3. SHALL identifier: Returning any quality program matching the identifier
+    3. identifier: Returning any quality program matching the identifier
-    4. SHALL name: Returning any quality program matching the name, according to the string-matching semantics in FHIR
+    4. name: Returning any quality program matching the name, according to the string-matching semantics in FHIR
-    5. SHALL title: Returning any quality program matching the title, according to the string-matching semantics in FHIR
+    5. title: Returning any quality program matching the title, according to the string-matching semantics in FHIR
-    6. SHOULD status: Returning quality programs that match the given status
+    6. status: Returning quality programs that match the given status
-    7. SHALL description: Returning any quality programs matching the search description, according to string-matching semantics in FHIR
+    7. description: Returning any quality programs matching the search description, according to string-matching semantics in FHIR
-    8. SHALL composed-of: Returning any quality program that includes the given measure canonical
+    8. composed-of: Returning any quality program that includes the given measure canonical
-    9. SHALL depends-on: Returning any quality program that references the given code system or value set canonical
+    9. depends-on: Returning any quality program that references the given code system or value set canonical

 5. SHALL support quality program value set packaging: [Library/$package](OperationDefinition-Library-package.html) operation
     1. SHALL support the url parameter